Paulmicha/common-web-tools/README.md

 This is important to note in case you're adding your own custom scripts to override and/or complement parts of CWT, because unless you really mean to close the *current shell* (i.e. close the terminal window), you have 2 options :

-- Either also use `return`
+- Also use `return` when working in the main shell scope - i.e. in your custom scripts autoloaded from `cwt/custom/overrides` and `cwt/custom/complements`
-- Or just launch every example below as subshells (e.g. replace `. cwt/stack/init.sh` with `./cwt/stack/init.sh`).
+- Wrap customizations in functions (or subshells)

 ### Initialize local instance env settings